nasa/scrub/docs/overview.rst

 location of the warning as well as a brief description of the warning.
 These warnings can then reviewed and assessed by experienced developers to determine their merit.

-A full description of the origins of SCRUB, written by the original author, can be found here: http://spinroot.com/gerard/pdf/ScrubPaper_rev.pdf
+A full description of the origins of SCRUB, written by the original author (Gerard Holzmann), can be found here: http://spinroot.com/gerard/pdf/ScrubPaper_rev.pdf